cx3576888/queens/README.md

 - Use `<Provider>` from `react-redux` to modify `main.tsx`

+## For unit test:
+- Define two helper functions:
-- For unit test purpose, define a reusable function `customRender` based on `render` from React Testing Library.\
+  - `customRender` based on React Testing Library's `render`
+  - `customRenderHook` based on React Testing Library's `renderHook`
+- Each helper function:
+  - has an optional parameter `store`, which should be a Redux store instance
-This function creates a new redux store instance every time, and wraps the component being tested with `<Provider store={store}></Provider>`
+  - creates a new Redux store instance automatically if `store` is not provided
+  - wraps the component or custom hook being tested with `<Provider store={store}></Provider>` automatically

 # File structure:
 ```bash